Justin Bieber Is Making Out With His Church Friend Hailey Baldwin

-Hiding in the corner of the shadow of Pariana and Niyanka (couple's name is a work in progess...) — linger Justin Bieber and Hailey Baldwin.
+Hiding in the corner of the shadow of Pariana and Niyanka (couple's name is a work in progress...) — linger Justin Bieber and Hailey Baldwin.

 Honestly, I'm just impressed Bieber made it out to Brooklyn.